Do you work in an electrically safe environment? Take our questionnaire and find out!

-Is the power outage isolated to a single building?
+Is the power outage isolated to a specific building?

-Is the power outage isolated to a Motor Control Center (MCC)?
+Is the power outage limited to a Motor Control Center (MCC)?

-Is the power outage isolated to a single piece of equipment?
+Is the power outage confined to a particular piece of equipment?

 Was the equipment running when the problem occurred?

-Emergencies are stressful situations that are time-sensitive and can result in costly repairs or equipment replacements.
-When a technician arrives on site, they want to do their job as quickly, safely, and efficiently as possible.
-When a facility manager has the facility one-line on hand and ready, the technician’s next steps are much easier.
-If power needs to be shut off from the electrical company, a one-line will show where that power is coming from.
-If a lock out tag out needs to be performed to troubleshoot the issue, this can safely be performed with confidence after reviewing the electrical one-line.
+In times of emergency, being well-prepared is paramount to minimize risks, costs, and downtime.
+An electrical one-line diagram serves as a crucial tool for facility managers and technicians, aiding in efficient troubleshooting and ensuring the safety of all involved.
+By having this blueprint readily available, facilities can respond promptly to electrical emergencies, effectively mitigate potential damages, and restore operations swiftly.
+If power needs to be shut off by the electrical company, a one-line will show where that power is coming from.
+If a lock-out tag out needs to be performed to troubleshoot the issue, this can safely be performed with confidence after reviewing the electrical one-line.
 Safety is a priority, especially in a stressful emergency.